 PKWA Law is one of Singapore’s largest family law firms, specialising in divorce law, family law, wills and probate.

-PKWA Law’s family lawyers are consistently recognized as among the leading family lawyers in Singapore by respected legal publications such as Asian Legal Business, Benchmark Litigation and Doyle's Guide to Singapore Family Lawyers.
+PKWA Law’s family lawyers are consistently recognised as among the leading family lawyers in Singapore by respected legal publications such as Asian Legal Business, Benchmark Litigation and Doyle’s Guide to Singapore Family Lawyers.

 Conveniently located at HDB Hub, PKWA Family Law charges affordable fixed fees that are catered for the average Singaporean.

 PKWA Law’s family lawyers practise only family law.
-Their specialisation in family law means that they are vastly experienced, and you can be sure that your case will be handled skilfully and professionally.
+Their specialisation in family law means that they are vastly experienced, and you can be sure that your case will be handled skillfully and professionally.